 The Wall, released in 1980, became Britain’s #1 album and hit the top of the US charts as the band began its world tour – not exactly the most gruelling of schedules, the band played just four locations; New York, Los Angeles, Dusseldorf and London.
 During their spectacular show, a 30ft wall was built across the stage and dismantled brick by brick as the band played on.

 The review in Rolling Stone magazine described the show as “an enormously impressive testament to a band that doesn’t mind playing second fiddle to a lot of white blocks”.

-1983’s The Final Cut proved to be prophetically titled as the group suddenly fell apart at the seams with Roger Waters making his famous acrimonious departure.
-Nonetheless, the track Not Now John hit #30 in the UK charts, only the bands fifth hit single in 16 years of making records.
+1983’s The Final Cut proved to be prophetically titled as the group suddenly fell apart at the seams, with Waters making his famous acrimonious departure.
+Nonetheless, the track Not Now John hit #30 in the UK charts, only the band’s fifth hit single in 16 years of making records.